-T7 Phage DNA replication:
+T7 Phage DNA Replication:

-Transcription by host RNAP uses class-I type and ensues till it reaches rho dependent termination region at 1.3-1.4 mpu.
+Transcription by host RNAP uses class-I type and ensue till it reaches rho dependent termination region at 1.3-1.4 mpu.
 The first phase of transcription accounts for 20% of the genome from the left end.
 This part of the genome doesn’t contain any restriction sites for the host REs (Restriction enzymes) to act.

 The DNA end that enters first into the host cell during infection is the last part of that enters into the capsid at the time of phage assembly and maturation.

 The genome is divided into 3 class of genes based on temporal expression of them.
 This is also based on the kind of promoters used and the kind of RNA polymerases employed for transcription.